-Oriental salad recipes refer to the ingredients and seasonings used to prepare them.
+When you learn how to make Oriental salad recipes you will find the name refers to the ingredients and seasonings used to prepare them.
 The word “Orient” means the East or relating to the Eastern world.
 In food terminology we relate Oriental food to Asian food; this could be Chinese, Japanese or any of the food coming from any of the Asian countries.

-Oriental salad recipes will contain one or more of the many ingredients familiar to the Asian cooking.
+As you are learning how to make Oriental salad recipes you will find them to contain one or more of the many ingredients familiar to the Asian cooking.
 Soy sauce is one very popular ingredient found in most recipes; with salads it is often included in the dressing.
 Pineapple, mandarin oranges, bananas and melons are some of the fruits often included in recipes, Water chestnuts, sprouts, cabbage, carrots and green onions are some of the vegetables very familiar to the cuisine.

-What I like most about Oriental salad recipes is the crispness.
+When I learned how to make Oriental salad recipes, what I liked most was the crispness.
 So many of the ingredients used in them are very crisp and even crunchy offering a lot of texture in every bite.
 Many flavors are inviting with the addition of a variety of dressings topping them off; one of my favorite being a well seasoned peanut dressing.

 The following salad contains lychees.
 Lychees are an ancient Chinese fruit originally grown in Southern China.
 They now are grown many warm subtropical to tropical climates around the world where the temperatures do not get too cool.
 This fruit does not last long once it has been picked so it is hard to find these in the fresh form.
 The seeds in this fruit are poisonous.
 Cans of lychees can be found in many supermarkets in the Oriental section.
 The sweet white flesh of the fruit is high in vitamin c.If learning how to make a salad you will find many unusual fruits and vegetables used in Oriental cooking.